Playhouse Square: Recent years

 Through a collaboration called “The Power of Three,” Cleveland Play House, Cleveland State University and Playhouse Square partnered to create the Allen Theatre Complex, featuring a reconfigured Allen Theatre (re-opened 2011) and two new theaters that opened in 2012.
 Cleveland Play House and Cleveland State University's Department of Theatre and Dance are now resident companies at Playhouse Square.
 The Cleveland Play House administrative offices and all of Cleveland State University's arts programs are now located in the Middough Building on Playhouse Square's campus, adding to the vibrancy of the neighborhood.

 Playhouse Square welcomes more than 1 million guests to 1,000+ performances and events each year.
 Its KeyBank Broadway Series season ticket holder base (more than 45,000) is the largest in the country, making Cleveland one of fewer than 10 markets that can support a three-week run of a touring Broadway show.

 Improvements to the Playhouse Square neighborhood - including a digital signage network, upgrades to U.S. Bank Plaza, a retro signage feature and the GE Chandelier, the world's largest outdoor chandelier, located above the intersection of Euclid Avenue and East 14th Street - were completed between April 2013 and April 2014, culminating in a ceremony on May 2, 2014, entitled "Dazzle the District."
 In 2014 a $100 million capital fund campaign was initiated with a $9 million gift from the Chris Connor family of Cleveland.
 In honor of their gift the Palace Theatre was renamed Connor Palace.
 In honor of a $10 million gift from KeyBank in 2017, the State Theatre was renamed KeyBank State Theatre.

 In April 2018 Playhouse Square began construction on The Lumen, a 34-story apartment tower.
 The tower adds 318 apartments to downtown Cleveland and contains a 550 space parking garage.
 The Tower opened in 2020.

+The architecturally-significant Greyhound Bus Station on Chester Avenue was purchased by Playhouse Square on April 4, 2024, and it is anticipated that the building would be redeveloped into a mixed-use venue.